MarkLundager/Java-Code-Style-Improver/README.md

 ## Examples

-IF RETURN CONDITION (IFRC) (Also works with inversed return values)
+IF RETURN CONDITION (IFRC) (Also works with inversed return values) Provided by Andrew Luxton-Reilly and Gerard Rowe
 ```

 if(y>3){                                               |